SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     stances : set(DiplomaticStance)
 ```

 Restricts the players who can access the ability.
 Access is given to a player when the owner of the game entity has one of the specified stances towards this player.
-Note that when inheriting from this specilization, the access must also be explicitely allowed for the owner of the game entity by adding the `Self` stance to the set.
+Note that when inheriting from this specialization, the access must also be explicitly allowed for the owner of the game entity by adding the `Self` stance to the set.

 *Usage example*: Consider a trade post like the marketplace from AoE games.
 Players can send trade carts between trade posts to generate resources.
 Trade post behavior is activated by assigning the `TradePost` ability to a game entity.
 Without inheriting from `DiplomaticAbility`, all player can trade with this trade post, including its owner.
 However, if we want to limit the trade post to only be accessible for allies, we can let the ability inherit from `DiplomaticAbility` and add the `Allied` stance to the `stances` set.